byteford/runner/README.md

 ## Installation

-To install the project you just need to add the file to your path
+To install the Runner you need to download the runner file and add it to your PATH or save it in your projects location

 ```bash
   #From the location you downloaded it